 - c.
 In direct support of the five functions, the Expenses appropriation pays for two categories of requirements and they are "labor" and "non-labor". - (1) Labor consists of civilian pay. - (2) Within the non-labor category, there are two categories or bins-- "mandatory" and "discretionary" and they are further broken down by common (work done by all offices) and unique (work done by only some offices).
 Examples of mandatory non-civilian pay requirements are; rent, utilities, military officers salary reimbursed to Army, fee for service (DFAS, UFC,CPAC/CPOC bills), and EEO settlements.
 Examples of discretionary requirements are; travel, training, supplies, printing and office equipment.
 The Expenses program executes 65%- 70% labor and 30% non-labor requirements.
 Twenty percent (20%) of the non-labor requirements are mandatory and 10% are discretionary.
-When determining travel requirements, in compliance with the 30% reduction-FY 18 and FY 19 travel requirements should be 30% less than the FY10 travel obligations. - d.
+When determining travel requirements, in compliance with the 30% reduction-FY 18 and FY 19 travel requirements should be 30% less than the FY10 travel obligations unless otherwise directed by Resource Management. - d.
 Support activities outside of the headquarters are accomplished by: - (1) Eight (8) Major Subordinate Commands. - (2) Institute for Water Resources (IWR) provides forward-looking analysis and research in development of planning methodologies for the Civil Works Program. - (3) Humphreys Engineer Center Support Activity (HECSA) provides administrative and operational support to HQUSACE for the Civil Works Program. - (4) Engineering Research and Development Center (ERDC) conducts research and development as support of the Civil Works Program. - (5) USACE Finance Center (UFC) providing finance & accounting support for the Civil Works Program. - (6) Army Corps of Engineers Information Technology (ACE-IT) provides corporate information management support to HQUSACE for the Civil Works program; and - (7) USACE Logistics Activity (ULA) provides logistics support to HQUSACE for the Civil Works program. - e.
 Program and Financing.
 The Expenses Program will be developed for the accomplishment of the program objective by HQUSACE, Major Subordinate Commands (MSCs), and other USACE command and control support activities.
-The Expenses Program will reflect any carry-over from prior fiscal years in the USACE Consolidated Command Guidance (CCG), the Command Priorities and Budget Guidance, as well as any new initiatives approved by the Chief of Engineers' and/or directed by Assistant Secretary of Army for Civil Works (ASA (CW))/Office of Management and Budget (OMB)/Congress.
-Further, program formulation for FY 15/16 will be developed based on guidance issued by HQ Resource Management.
-The focus of FY17 and FY18 will be formulation and program development.
-Requirements for FY(s) 17 and 18 will be submitted to Resource Management in the specified format with supporting data as reflected on the spreadsheet in Illustration IV.2.
-Resource Management will publish an official data call with suspense and definitive guidance for the outyear requirements.
+The Expenses Program will reflect any carry-over from prior fiscal years in the USACE Consolidated Command Guidance (CCG), the Command Priorities and Budget Guidance, as well as any new initiatives approved by the Chief of Engineers' and/or directed by Assistant Secretary of Army for Civil Works (ASA (CW))/O3ffice of Management and Budget (OMB)/Congress.
+Further, program formulation for FY 18/19/20 will be developed based on guidance issued by HQ Resource Management.
+FY19 and FY20 will be used for formulation and program development.
+Resource Management will publish an official data call with suspense and definitive guidance for the 3 year requirements.
 The instructions from the data call will be used to complete the spreadsheet at Illustration IV.1.
 Additionally, between now and the time of the PAWG, RM will work with CW to gain an understanding of the CW priorities so that our validated requirements accurately reflect leadership's priorities.